12 Things Ace Hardware Employees Won’t Tell You

 Many Ace Hardware stores send out bonus coupons and savings on or around your birthday if you are an Ace Rewards member.
 In reality, they don’t care when your birthday is, so long as they’re only sending out one per year.
 Fill in any date to get on the birthday list but keep your real birth date private, for security reasons.
-Here are the 12 everyday things that pose huge security risks.

 Services, Not Just Shopping